Beginner Guide: ATV Controls Explained (With Photos)

 Hand and Foot Brake

-Your ATV comes with one or two hand brake levers, a foot brake lever, and a parking brake feature.
+Your ATV has one or two hand brake levers, a foot brake lever, and a parking brake feature.

 Hand Brake Lever